 The mainstays of breast cancer treatment are surgery, radiation, chemotherapy, hormone therapy, and targeted therapy.
 But scientists continue to study novel treatments and drugs, along with new combinations of existing treatments.

-It is now known that breast cancer can be divided into subtypes that respond differently to various types of treatment.
+Now we know that breast cancer has subtypes which respond differently to various types of treatment.
 The three main clinical subtypes of breast cancer are:

 HR-Positive Breast Cancer Treatment

 Targeted therapy uses drugs or other substances to attack cancer cells with less harm to normal cells.
 There is a new focus on adding targeted therapies to hormone therapy for advanced or metastatic HR-positive breast cancer.
 These treatments could prolong the time until chemotherapy is necessary and ideally, extend survival.